-*Syn: Helianthus Annuus
+*Synonym: Helianthus Annuus

-Sea Buckthorn Fruit Oil
+Sea Buckthorn Oil

 *Syn: Hippophae Rhamnoides

-Also known as snail secretion filtrate on ingredient lists, snail slime has powerful anti-aging, hydrating, and healing properties that aid in skin regeneration, acne scar treatment, and smoothing fine lines.
+Also known as snail secretion filtrate on ingredient lists, snail slime has powerful anti-aging, hydrating, and healing properties that help regenerate skin, treat acne scars, and smooth fine lines.

-*Syn: Snail Secretion Filtrate, Snail Slime
+*Synonym: Snail Secretion Filtrate, Snail Slime

 (Related blog post: 13 Best-Rated Snail Mucin Skincare Products )